-How to reduce staffing costs in data centre engineer roles
+How to reduce staffing costs in high turn-over roles

 Hiring new staff is always a costly exercise.
-According to the Center for American Progress, the average cost of hiring a new worker equates to 20% of their annual salary.
-In some research they looked at, those costs went as high as 213% of annual salary.
+According to the Centre for American Progress, the average cost of hiring a new worker equates to 20% of their annual salary.
+In some instances those costs went as high as 213% of annual salary.

 This means that in the first year of employment, each employees costs your business 120% of their wages, plus other add-ons like National Insurance contributions and benefits.

-Although significant, these costs are unavoidable – your data centre cannot function without sufficiently experienced and qualified data centre engineers to perform general maintenance tasks.
+Although significant, these costs are unavoidable – your data centre cannot function without sufficiently experienced and qualified technicians to perform general maintenance tasks.